-The proposed change was to correct an oversite from a previous amendment which had established a maximum setback for the frontage of buildings and had been intended to facilitate zoning with the 21st Century Downtown Plan.
+• The proposed change was to correct an oversite from a previous amendment which had established a maximum setback for the frontage of buildings and had been intended

 • The Code Enforcement Office was interpreting the setback to apply for all buildings.
 The amendment would allow accessory buildings to be permitted, typically to the rear.